glennawatson/ghuntley/content/notes/git.md

 $ keybase pgp gen
 ```

-- enter your email address as used on github
+- enter your email address as used on github.
+If you are using a [anonymous GitHub email](https://help.github.com/en/articles/about-commit-email-addresses) you should enter both your normal and anonymous email in this step.
 - store the private key to keybase when asked
 - copy the public key to clipboard